tyrobro/Gesture-Controlled-Snake-Game/README.md

 Using your webcam, this program identifies your hand and translates your swipe gestures into commands for the snake.
 It uses Pygame for the game logic and OpenCV/MediaPipe for the computer vision.

-🌟 Features
+🌟 Core Features
+Feature	Description
-Gesture Control: Control the snake by swiping your hand (Up, Down, Left, Right) in front of your webcam.
+Gesture Control	Control the snake by swiping your hand (Up, Down, Left, Right) in front of your webcam.

-Real-Time Hand Tracking: Uses Google's MediaPipe to find 21 landmarks on your hand and detect the direction of a fast swipe.
+Real-Time Hand Tracking	Uses Google's MediaPipe to find 21 landmarks on your hand and detect the direction of a fast swipe.

-Live Camera Feed: A separate OpenCV window shows your live camera feed and the detected hand landmarks, so you can see what the computer sees.
+Live Camera Feed	A separate OpenCV window shows your live camera feed and the detected hand landmarks.

-Classic Game Logic: A complete Snake game built with Pygame, including collision detection, random fruit placement, and a "growing" snake body.
+Classic Game Logic	A complete Snake game built with Pygame, including collision detection, random fruit placement, and a "growing" snake body.

-Scoring System: Includes a live score counter and a persistent high score that saves to highscore.txt.
+Scoring System	Includes a live score counter and a persistent high score that saves to highscore.txt.

-Start Screen: The game waits for you to press the Spacebar before the action begins, giving you time to get ready.
+Start Screen	The game waits for you to press the Spacebar before the action begins, giving you time to get ready.
 💻 Tech Stack
 Python 3